 Corman Park is now re-engaging with Blumenheim landowners to determine if the current bylaws are still consistent with the community vision, subdivision/development desires, servicing constraints and municipal land use planning principles.

 Our first letter and questionnaire for the Blumenheim community was sent in May 2020.
 As a result of responses to the questionnaire, R.M.
 Administration created subdivision and land use options that were shared at an in person Blumenheim ratepayer meeting on October 7, 2020 in Osler.
 Click here to view a copy of the powerpoint presentation.

 As a result of the information gathered from the community meeting and feedback from R.M.
 Council, R.M.
-Administration has created subdivision and land use bylaw policies that could allow further property development and subdivision.
-We want to share these bylaw policies and get feedback prior to R.M.
+Administration created subdivision and land use bylaw policies that could allow further property development and subdivision.
+Online engagement was open from April 8, 2021 to April 30, 2021 to share the proposed bylaw policies and get feedback prior to R.M.
 Council considering first reading of the necessary bylaw to make the changes.

 The next step involves sending the bylaw to Community Planning for their review and Ministerial approval.
 Once the bylaw receives Ministerial approval, it is considered valid and active whereby the R.M. is able to consider new development and building permits or subdivision applications.
 Updates to the website will be done once the bylaw receives Ministerial approval so please continue to check the website for more information or contact email@example.com or 306-242-9303.
 Ministerial approval is expected prior to the end of 2021 if not sooner.